Tymon-K/Tymon-K/README.md

-- 👋 Hi, I’m @Arcodyq
+- 👋 Hi, I’m @Tymon-K
 - 👀 I’m interested in Programming.
 - 🌱 I’m currently learning.
-C#
+C++
 - ⌨️ I use: Python,C# and a litte bit Java

 <!---